almejo/vsim/README.md

 VSim is in very active development and it still lacks a some of the features that JCSim already has.
 Right now it is posible to draw simple circuits and save/load them.

-VSim, as JCSim, will be usefull to understand how digital circuits works.
+VSim, as JCSim, will be useful to understand how digital circuits works.
 In the future it could be used to teach or for homework.

 ## Running